scrapy/scrapy/docs/topics/settings.rst

  4. Default settings per-command
  5. Default global settings (less precedence)

-This mechanisms are described with more detail below.
+These mechanisms are described in more detail below.

 1. Global overrides
 -------------------

-Global overrides are the ones that takes most precedence, and are usually populated by command line options.
+Global overrides are the ones that take most precedence, and are usually populated by command-line options.

 Example::
    >>> from scrapy.conf import settings